CmrCrabs/NEA/paperwork.typ

 + Functionality
   + it should simulate waves in all real world conditions and be able to generate foam, if possible simulating other phenomena would be nice.
   + all necessary parameters in order to simulate real world conditions, ability to control tile size / individual wave quantity
   + accompanying GUI to control parameters and tile size.
-GUI should also output debug information and performance statistics
+GUI should output frametime, and the current state of every parameter.
 + Visuals
   + a basic skybox would be nice, if possible include an atmosphere shader
   + implement a PBR water shader, include a microfacet BRDF
-  + caustics are out of scope, implement approximate subsurface scattering, use beckmann distribution in combination with brdf to simulate reflections
+  + caustics are out of scope, implement approximate subsurface scattering, use GGX distribution in combination with brdf to simulate reflections
 + Technologies
   + client has not started technical implementation of project, so is not beholden to an existing technical stack
   + see response 3.1